OpenLiberty/sample-langchain4j/rag-db/src/main/resources/knowledge_base/jakartaEE.md

 Tag: Jakarta EE
 Content:

-Jakarta EE is a Java platform that helps build enterprise applications; it specifies a runtime environemnt and various application programming interfaces (APIs).
+Jakarta EE is a Java platform that helps build enterprise applications; it specifies a runtime environment and various application programming interfaces (APIs).

 An extension to Java SE (which provides the Java Runtime Environment) is Jakarta EE.